opensumi/docs/docs/integrate/universal-integrate-case/custom-menu.en.md

 ![Menu](https://img.alicdn.com/imgextra/i4/O1CN01AMrUFm1E5RVxMZ417_!!6000000000300-2-tps-3808-2414.png)

-## Register submenus with existing menu items
+## Register Submenus with Existing Menu Items

 We have registered the `terminal` menu item as the first item in the menubar, but it doesn't have submenu yet, and will not respond when clicked.
 We need to register another set of submenu for it.
 Call `registerMenuItem` of `registry`'to register a single menu item, or you can use the `registerMenuItems` method to register multiple submenu items in bulk.
 The menu needs to perform some action after click.
 In this case we want to split the terminal after click, we need to bind a `Command` for it. `Command` can also be [customized](./custom-command)by implementing `CommandContribution`, where we use the built-in `terminal.split` command.